-[Exit CLOWN.]
+[Exit Clown.]

 Your purse is not hot enough to purchase your spice.
 I'll be with you at your sheep-shearing too.
-If I make not this cheat bring out another, and the shearers prove sheep, let me be enrolled, and my name put in the book of virtue!
+If I make not this cheat bring out another, and the shearers prove sheep, let me be unrolled, and my name put in the book of virtue!

 [Sings.]

 Jog on, jog on, the footpath way,

 And merrily hent the stile-a:

 A merry heart goes all the day,

 Your sad tires in a mile-a.

-SCENE 4.
-THE SAME.
-A SHEPHERD'S COTTAGE

-[Enter FLORIZEL and PERDITA.]
+Scene IV.
+The Same.
+A Shepherd's Cottage

+Enter Florizel and Perdita.

-These your unusual weeds to each part of you Do give a life,-no shepherdess, but Flora Peering in April's front.
-This your sheep-shearing Is as a meeting of the petty gods, And you the queen on't.
+These your unusual weeds to each part of you Do give a life, no shepherdess, but Flora Peering in April's front.
+This your sheep-shearing Is as a meeting of the petty gods, And you the queen on 't.

-Sir, my gracious lord, To chide at your extremes it not becomes me,- O, pardon that I name them!-your high self, The gracious mark o' the land, you have obscur'd With a swain's wearing; and me, poor lowly maid, Most goddess-like prank'd up.
-But that our feasts In every mess have folly, and the feeders Digest it with a custom, I should blush To see you so attir'd; swoon, I think, To show myself a glass.
+Sir, my gracious lord,

+To chide at your extremes it not becomes me;

+O, pardon that I name them!
+Your high self,

+The gracious mark o' th' land, you have obscur'd

+With a swain's wearing, and me, poor lowly maid,

+Most goddess-like prank'd up.
+But that our feasts

+In every mess have folly, and the feeders

+Digest it with a custom, I should blush

+To see you so attir'd; swoon, I think,

+To show myself a glass.
-I bless the time

-When my good falcon made her flight across Thy father's ground.
+I bless the time When my good falcon made her flight across Thy father's ground.

 Now Jove afford you cause!

-To me the difference forges dread: your greatness Hath not been us'd to fear.
+To me the difference forges dread.
+Your greatness Hath not been us'd to fear.
 Even now I tremble To think your father, by some accident, Should pass this way, as you did.
-O, the fates!
+O, the Fates!
 How would he look to see his work, so noble, Vilely bound up?
 What would he say?
 Or how Should I, in these my borrow'd flaunts, behold The sternness of his presence?

+Apprehend

-Apprehend Nothing but jollity.
-The gods themselves, Humbling their deities to love, have taken The shapes of beasts upon them: Jupiter Became a bull and bellow'd; the green Neptune A ram and bleated; and the fire-rob'd god, Golden Apollo, a poor humble swain, As I seem now:-their transformations Were never for a piece of beauty rarer,- Nor in a way so chaste, since my desires Run not before mine honour, nor my lusts Burn hotter than my faith.
+Nothing but jollity.
+The gods themselves, Humbling their deities to love, have taken The shapes of beasts upon them.
+Jupiter Became a bull and bellow'd; the green Neptune A ram and bleated; and the fire-rob'd god, Golden Apollo, a poor humble swain, As I seem now.
+Their transformations Were never for a piece of beauty rarer, Nor in a way so chaste, since my desires

+Run not before mine honour, nor my lusts Burn hotter than my faith.

-O, but, sir, Your resolution cannot hold when 'tis Oppos'd, as it must be, by the power of the king: One of these two must be necessities, Which then will speak, that you must change this purpose, Or I my life.
+O, but, sir,

+Your resolution cannot hold when 'tis

+Oppos'd, as it must be, by the power of the king:

-Thou dearest Perdita, With these forc'd thoughts, I pr'ythee, darken not The mirth o' the feast: or I'll be thine, my fair, Or not my father's; for I cannot be Mine own, nor anything to any, if I be not thine: to this I am most constant, Though destiny say no. Be merry, gentle; Strangle such thoughts as these with any thing That you behold the while.
-Your guests are coming: Lift up your countenance, as it were the day Of celebration of that nuptial which We two have sworn shall come.
+One of these two must be necessities,

+Which then will speak, that you must change this purpose,

+Or I my life.

+Thou dearest Perdita.

+With these forc'd thoughts, I prithee, darken not

+The mirth o' th' feast.
+Or I'll be thine, my fair,

+Or not my father's.
+For I cannot be

+Mine own, nor anything to any, if

+I be not thine.
+To this I am most constant,

+Though destiny say no. Be merry, gentle.

+Strangle such thoughts as these with anything

+That you behold the while.
+Your guests are coming:

+Lift up your countenance, as it were the day

+Of celebration of that nuptial which

+We two have sworn shall come.